 When we discuss adjustability in our reviews, we refer to how the golfer can adjust the weights on the clubhead or the lie angle or offset on the clubface.

-What’s great about modern clubs is that they can be manipulated to custom fit your swing in precise ways.
+What’s great about modern clubs is that they can be manipulated to custom fit your swing precisely.
 This precision that you ultimately control allows you to take a club on the range and dial it into how the club feels at impact and how the ball flight suits you.

 But if you are a mid-to-low handicapper, the expense is worth it because the club will allow you to craft your shots.

-So, when examining the specifications of a hybrid, check to see if the hosel is adjustable and if the offset can be dialed in either by hand or through a special tool.
+So, when examining a hybrid’s specifications, check to see if the hosel is adjustable and if the offset can be dialed in either by hand or through a special tool.

-This is an excellent start if you are a golfer who loves to hit better shots and wants to find every possible way to improve.
+This is an excellent start if you are a golfer who loves to hit better shots and wants to improve in every way possible.

 Weighting

-When we talk about weighting, we are talking about how the weight is distributed throughout the clubhead.
+When we talk about weighting, we talk about how the weight is distributed throughout the clubhead.

 Some manufacturers like to move the weight behind the center of the clubface to promote distance, while others want to evenly spread it around, giving the hybrid less side spin and more accuracy.

-As you research hybrids, discover how the company utilizes the weighting of the clubhead because for a specific level of golfers, it could potentially be custom-made to meet your game.
+As you research hybrids, discover how the company utilizes the weighting of the clubhead.
+For a specific level of golfers, it could potentially be custom-made to meet your game.

 For example, for low-handicappers who prefer shot control, the manufacturer may create a clubhead that is well balanced, offering less side spin and more control through a wider clubface that is less boxy in shape.